 Patterned hair loss—especially around the base of the tail and butt—is often a sure sign of fleas.
 Dogs and cats may bite and lick at their fur to relieve themselves of the intense itching.
 Hair loss may also occur as part of an allergic reaction to flea saliva.

-Flea treatments for dogs and cats include topical medications, flea collars and oral medications.
+Flea treatments for dogs include topical medications, flea collars and oral medications.
 There are also more natural methods, such as essential oils, to kill and repeal fleas.
+You should always check with your veterinarian before starting your pup on a new medicine.

-Capstar Flea Tablets for Dogs & Cats is an orally administered flea treatment for dogs and cats that can kill adult fleas within 4 hours for dogs and 6 hours for cats.
-With no odor or messy application, these tablets are an effective way to address an active infestation.
+Capstar Flea Tablets for Dogs & Cats is another orally administered flea treatment for dogs and that can kill adult fleas within 4 hours for dogs but won’t prevent future infestations (so you’ll also want to make sure your pup in on a preventative medication as well).

 “Natural products such as essential oil blends can also repel ticks and fleas,” says Dr. Coger.
 “Most owners use these flea spray products on dogs prior to walks by spraying it on the animal’s legs or a bandana that is tied around her neck.”
-Vet’s Best Flea and Tick Spray for Dogs effectively kills flea, flea eggs, ticks and mosquitos on contact, eliminating the need for a bath.
-The flea spray utilizes a plant-based blend of peppermint essential oils and clove essential oils, making it safe for use around children.
+Vet’s Best Flea and Tick Spray for Dogs kills flea, flea eggs, ticks and mosquitos on contact, eliminating the need for a bath.

 Share: